TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-6.md

 #### Specifying additional information about a party

-Additional details can be submitted within a party object, using [JSON-LD] to add additional meta-data.
-Please note this should not be used for providing private verified information about a legal person such as that obtained through a KYC process.
-See Privacy Considerations section below for more.
+Additional details can be submitted within a party object, using [JSON-LD] to add other meta-data.
+This MUST not be used to provide private verified information about a natural person such as that obtained through a KYC process.
+See the Privacy Considerations section below for more.
 This information can be requested and exchanged using [TAIP-8 Selective Disclosure][TAIP-8].

 As an example you could add information about the country of a party like this: